 After it seemed there was no chance for them to prevail, their offer was accepted, and Williams Wharf became the home of the Mathews Land Conservancy and the Mathews High School Crew program.
-Community support grew for the program, and led to the Mathews Land Conservancy being created to provide public access to the Chesapeake Bay, a place for education and rowing activities, and a unique setting to preserve and promote natural resources and history for future generations.
+Community support grew for the MLC mission of providing public access to the Chesapeake Bay, a place for education and rowing activities, and a unique setting to preserve and promote natural resources and history for future generations.